 - Precision F-Strike: In the revival starring Bill Irwin and Kathleen Turner, Martha screams, "FUCK YOU!" at George instead of "Goddamn you!"

 - Pun-Based Title: An obvious play on "Who's Afraid of the Big Bad Wolf?"
 Albee put "Virginia Woolf" in the title in place of "Big Bad Wolf" because he was afraid of copyright infringement.
+(He'd also seen it as a graffito on a bathroom mirror and found it amusing.)
 It also adds to the concept of absurdism throughout the play.

 - Riddle for the Ages: What was Nick going to say to George before he left?

 - Sadist Show: The characters spend most of the play being absolutely vicious to one another, which is ultimately revealed to be a result of their underlying miseries and insecurities... which, in turn, mostly stem from how much their lives suck.
 This ultimately ties in with the play's central theme: on paper, these characters look like people who have achieved the American Dream, but every signifier of status proves ultimately empty and meaningless, and despite their positions in society, most of the characters' ambitions are unfulfilled.

 - Self-Made Orphan: George, though not intentionally.
 Thanks to Unreliable Narrator, he is probably lying since his fictional son is killed in the same way.